MESD/SettingsBundle/Resources/doc/index.md

 settings in a cluster.

-###Setting Definition vs Settings:
+###Setting Definitions:

 After you have created your `cluster` (or `hive` if defining at the `hive` level) you can define your new settings.
-You can think of a setting definition as a map that describes the available settings in the specific cluster (or hive), and helps the system validate the setting data your application attempts to store.
+You can think of a setting definition as a map that describes the available settings in the specific cluster.
+The definition helps the system validate the setting data your application attempts to store.
 While the settings themselves are stored in a database for fast and easy retrieval, the definitions are stored as yaml files.
+Yaml files are easy to read and configure, meaning you can create or update setting definitions using your text editor.
+There is also a console command to define new settings if you prefer.
 By default the setting definition files are stored in the kernel root `app/Resources/settings/` directory.
 The setting definition files can also be stored within a bundle by placing the files in the bundles `Resources/settings/` directory.

 ##Using FcSettingsBundle